 There are a lot of parents out there that want to stay home with their kids and work, but they can't apply for most of the phone jobs because they can't do anything about the background noise.

-Another reason it interests people is because it sounds so easy.
+Another reason typing work interests people is because it sounds so easy.

 So now that we've broken it all down, here are the best resources I have for typing jobs: